emerald-dao/EmeraldOZ/src/lib/content/access-control.md

 The most common and basic form of access control is the concept of ownership: there's an account that is the owner of a contract and can do administrative tasks on it.
 This approach is perfectly reasonable for contracts that have a single administrative user.

-You can achieve this by declaring an `Owner' (or any name) resource in your contract and deploying it to the contract's account upon deployment:
+You can achieve this by declaring an 'Owner' (or any name) resource in your contract and deploying it to the contract's account upon deployment:

 ```cadence
 pub contract MyContract {